AdaCore/ada-spark-rfcs/considered/rfc-simplified-return-by-reference.rst

 The idea behind this RFC PR is to suggest a simpler, more readable and understandable syntax that leverages existing Ada idioms as implementation.
+It will shield the user by making the internal access type not accessible.

 [1]: http://www.ada-auth.org/standards/rm12_w_tc1/html/RM-4-1-5.html#I2450